 I was shy about it, because even though GVWI shares many inspiring activities from sword fencing to kombucha making, and visits to the Vagina Museum and Chelsea Physick Gardens amongst many others, I still wasn’t sure how everyone would feel spending their evening learning about AI.

 Our President and the committee were sure.
-They were very enthusiastic and encouraging saying that it was a bloody brilliant idea which was completely encouraging and totally in keeping with GVWI principles and the WI as a whole.
+They were very kind and enthusiastic saying that it was a bloody brilliant idea which was completely encouraging and totally in keeping with GVWI principles and the WI as a whole.
 We wish to share our skills and experiences with each other and our community to be a force for good.
 Consequently, giving my talk was a lovely experience.

 Women who know exactly how AI works can have effective and balanced conversations on how it and any other technology can be most appropriately used within our communities for the benefit of everyone.